StevenMayher/431-2021/projectB/confirmations.md

 Time | Investigator(s) | Confirmed?
 :-------: | :---: | :---:
 9:30 to 10:00 AM	| **Graham Akeson** | **Yes**
-9:55 to 10:25 AM	 | Kristi Lin-Rahardja and Nick Latina | Not yet
+9:55 to 10:25 AM	 | Kristi Lin-Rahardja and Nick Latina | Pending
 10:20 to 10:50 AM	| **Megan Foradori and Ryan McMaster** | **Yes**
-10:45 to 11:15 AM	| Zahin Islam | Not yet
+10:45 to 11:15 AM	| Zahin Islam | Pending
 11:10 to 11:40 AM	| **Ria Tilve** | **Yes**
 12:50 to 1:20 PM	|	**Himani Sancheti** | **Yes**
 1:15 to 1:45 PM	|	**Maryssa Shanteau-Jackson** | **Yes**
 1:40 to 2:10 PM	|	Alex Olejko | Not yet
 2:05 to 2:35 PM	| Anna Magoline and Steven Mayher | Not yet
 2:45 to 3:15 PM	|	**Olivia Wilcox** | **Yes**
-3:10 to 3:40 PM	| Jacqueline Shaia and Benjamin Kramer | Not yet
+3:10 to 3:40 PM	| Jacqueline Shaia and Benjamin Kramer | Pending
 3:35 to 4:05 PM	|	Gen Li and Jiayue Yang | Not yet
-4:05 to 4:35 PM	|	**Zi Jie (Jay) Wei and Scarlett He** | **Yes** 4:30 to 5:00 PM	|	Carly Rose and Diya Yang | Not yet
+4:05 to 4:35 PM	|	**Zi Jie (Jay) Wei and Scarlett He** | **Yes** 4:30 to 5:00 PM	|	Carly Rose and Diya Yang | Pending

 ## Thursday December 9 Presentations (n = 13 projects)